+Ethernet, of course, is a key service in the wholesale portfolio.
 Last October, the service provider began extending its E-Line service suite, including Ethernet Private Line (EPL) and Ethernet Virtual Private Line (EVPL), to wholesale customers in New England.
-Leveraging its fiber and IP/MPLS Vantage Point network, 80 percent of its COs has been equipped to deliver Ethernet.